-CommuniCore (which is short for Community Core) was an Epcot attraction held in two buildings to the east and west of Spaceship Earth.
-Both featured technology exhibits.
+CommuniCore (short for Community Core) was an Epcot pavilion dedicated to technological advance.
+Held in two semi-circular buildings to the east and west of Spaceship Earth, they are now the home of Innoventions.
+CommuniCore closed on this day in 1994.

 2006: